adrianhryn/retinopathy-classification/README.md

 Where are the results?
 I included all the Kappa scores into results.log.
 You can see how they were changing with different epochs.
 You can also see visualizations of Kappa scores and Validation losses of our models in our report.
-See section "Results and evaluation"
+See section "Results and evaluation".